Fe3O4: Stick Out

 Fe3O4: Stick Out is the third extended play by South Korean girl group Nmixx.
-It was released by JYP Entertainment on August 19, 2024, and contains six tracks, including the lead single "See That?".
+It was released by JYP Entertainment and Republic Records on August 19, 2024, and contains six tracks, including the lead single "See That?".

 Background

 In July 2024, Nmixx began promoting their third EP, 7 months following the release of their second, Fe3O4: Break in January.

 A pre-release song titled "Sickuhh" featuring Kid Milli and produced by Dem Jointz was released on August 12.
 The full tracklist for the album was released on August 13.

 Promotion

 Nmixx hosted a pop up store at The Hyundai in Seoul on August 24 to commemorate the album's release.